 - Pour jaggery syrup into the mashed lentils and mix well.

-- If you still find some lump (as in the last photo below), you can use a hand blender to make the mixture smooth.
+- If you still find some lumps (as in the last photo below), you can use a hand blender to make the mixture smooth.
+(Only after adding syrup into lentils it is possible to find out whether the mixture is lump free or not.)

 - Heat a non-stick pan in low flame.